JHU-PL-Lab/www-fpse/coding_guidlines.md

 ## Design patterns

+**Name your types `t`.** Most types should be named `t`.
+This naturally encourages each type to live in its own module, where the module name describes that type `t`.
+This keeps modules focused and small, it and separates responsibilities by type.
+For example, `List.t` is the type of lists, and the `List` module is limited to only operations on lists.

-**`module T = ... include T`**.
-When defining a type that will be used later in a functor, it is common practice to wrap the type and its operations in a module called `T`.
+**`module T`/`include T`**.
+When defining a type that will be passed to a functor, it is common practice to wrap the type and its operations in a module called `T`.
 Suppose you intend to implement this interface:

 ```ocaml
 (* my_module.mli *)